Spencer-Warren/NotSpaceInvaders/README.md

 # NotSpaceInvaders

 ## About
-> This is a space invaders like game
+> This is a space invaders like game<br>
-> Written in java using the java swing package
+> Written in Java using the Java swing package

 ## How to use
->There are compiled versions of the game in the releases<br>
+>There are compiled versions of the game in the [releases](http://github.com/Spencer-Warren/NotSpaceInvaders/releases)<br>
 >You can run the jar file using this command:
 ```
 java -jar SpaceInvaders.jar